zuozhenggh/learning-library/developer-library/forms-to-oci/provision/provision.md

 Ideally, you should SSH to you Forms Server from your laptop.

 There are several way to do this.
-We will use a Bastion
+For this tutorial, we will use a Bastion.

-It is a lot easier on a day to day like to use a VPN or Fastconnect.
+But note that it is a lot easier on a day to day like to use a VPN or Fastconnect.
-But for our simple test here, we will stick to the Bastion.

 ```
+# Add the key to ssh-agent
+ssh-add &lt;ssh-private-key&gt;
+# Connect via the bastion
 ssh -J opc@&lt;bastion-ip&gt; opc@&lt;Forms Private IP&gt;

 Ex: